 In the co-contracted state, the limb is clearly more stable against external noise or perturbations.
-However, because there was no explicit external perturbation in the current experiments it is not appropriate to ascribe the observed reduction of final task error to the rejection of external perturbation.
-One possible explanation is other uncontrolled internal processes that can have an effect on final accuracy, such as for example an increase in the overall level of attention, were triggered by the increase of co-contraction.
-That is, accuracy and impedance are independently regulated and subject generated higher levels of co-contraction while producing less variable feedforward commands.
+However, because there was no explicit external perturbation in the current experiments, it is not appropriate to ascribe the observed reduction of final task error to the rejection of external perturbation.
+One possible explanation is other uncontrolled internal processes that can have an effect on final accuracy, such as an increase in the overall level of attention, were triggered by the increase of co-contraction.
+That is, accuracy and impedance are independently regulated and subject generated higher levels of cocontraction while producing less variable feedforward commands.
 Another possible explanation is that at some level of co-contraction the limb may also be more stable against internally generated noise.
 How the impedance could reduce the internally generated noise is an open question because the reference trajectory, or the equilibrium position itself, could be perturbed by internally generated noise.
-Assuming that muscle visco-elasticity changes according to muscle activation (Bizzi et al., 1984), the equilibrium position can be expressed as the difference of two antagonistic muscles' activation divided by the summation of their activation (co-contraction), i.e. (u{flex} u{ext})/ $(u{flex} + u{ext})$ (Hogan, 1984).
-When noise is added to one or both of the two antagonistic muscles, changes in the equilibrium position generated by the noise are smaller when the denominator, that is, the amount of co-contraction, is larger.
-Therefore, the effect of internally generated noise on the reference trajectory may possibly smaller when stiffness is larger.
-Thus, co-contraction could possibly be one of factors in reducing the effect of internally generated noise on the final endpoint variability.
+Assuming that muscle visco-elasticity changes according to muscle activation (Bizzi et al. 1984), the equilibrium position can be expressed as the difference of two antagonistic muscles' activation divided by the summation of their activation (co-contraction), i.e., $(u{\text{flex}}$ u{ext} /($u{\text{flex}} + u{\text{ext}}$) (Hogan 1984).
+When noise is added to one or both of the two antagonistic muscles, changes in the equilibrium position generated by the noise are smaller when the denominator, i.e., the amount of co-contraction, is larger.
+Therefore the effect of internally generated noise on the reference trajectory may possibly smaller when stiffness is larger.
+Thus co-contraction could possibly be one of factors in reducing the effect of internally generated noise on the final endpoint variability.